 Makes me even more grateful now due to all the wildfires in California destroying that whole area I got to explore last year.
 Read: My thoughts on the California Wildfires

-Also, once I quit Amway, I decided I would like to start skiing again, so I started going out to Canmore for a night here and there, I ended up meeting Grant from South Africa, and we started seeing each other.
+Also, once I quit Amway, I decided I would like to start skiing again, so I started going out to Canmore for a night here and there, I ended up meeting a guy from South Africa, and we started seeing each other.
 We dated for 2 months before we mutually decided to end it, but during the time we dated, he taught me how to ski, which was awesome!

 In March, I lost my job at the cafe that I was at for over 4 years.
-I had told God previously that whenever He wanted me to quit, that if Sherry just would come over and yell at me I would take that as a sign.
-The day she yelled at me, I was super sick, so my mental clarity wasn’t there either, so I basically snapped and walked out.
+I had told God previously that whenever He wanted me to quit, that if the manager just would come over and yell at me I would take that as a sign.
+The day she yelled at me, I was super sick, so my mental clarity wasn’t there either, so I basically I snapped at her and walked out.
 Upon leaving the building I felt a big smile spread across my face.
 I was done.
 Finally, after 4 years I was walking away from the place that had me trapped because the money was really good.
 I was finally free!

 Worry came and went, mostly because when I quit my job I only had $300 in my bank.
 But somehow I knew I would be alright, and I always made do.
 I was unemployed for 2 months during which time I started writing a lot, and I started this very blog!